lexnederbragt/190109_UnixShell/heereman.md

 ```

-The goal of this lesson is to create one single file containing 3 columns where the first column conatins the well number (as stated in the first line of every file), the second column contains the depth and the third column the one way time, like this:
+The goal of this lesson is to create one single file containing 3 columns where the first column contains the *well number* (as stated in the first line of every file), the second column contains the *depth* and the third column the *one-way time*, like this:

 ```
 more all_wells.txt